-She asked how my girls had got on being home again with Will and me, and how much they had missed me and needed their mum.
+She asked how my girls had got on being home again with James and me, and how much they had missed me and needed their mum.

 Our conversation soon turned to how we are worried that COVID would return and how the world would change again and possibly another lockdown would follow, as most of us are well aware flu season is just around the corner and COVID would make this even more difficult!

-We talked about all of Will's carers and how wonderful they had been through a lockdown and how they crave normality?
+We talked about all of James' carers and how wonderful they had been through a lockdown and how they crave normality?
 Then again what is normal, who knows I certainly don't!

-I went on with how Will has got pancreatitis again but since we started the new pancreatitis drug for malabsorption, he has put on weight for the first time in 3years!
+I went on with how James has got pancreatitis again but since we started the new pancreatitis drug for malabsorption, he has put on weight for the first time in 3years!